 BOLLING, George Melville.
-Baltimore 13.4.1871 — Princeton N.J.1963.
-U.S. Indologist.
+Baltimore 13.4.1871 — Princeton, NJ 1.6.1963.
+U.S. Greek Scholar and Indologist.
 Professor of Classical Philology in Columbus.
 Son of William Nicholls B. and Hannah Lamb Bonham.
 Educated at Loyola College in Baltimore (A.B.
-1891), and at Johns Hopkins, where Ph.D.
+1891), and at Johns Hopkins (now also Sanskrit under Bloomfield), where Ph.D.
 1896.
 In 1893-1913 Professor of Greek and Instructor or Associate Professor of Sanskrit and Comparative Philology at Catholic University of America in Washington D.C.
 In 1913-14 Johnston Scholar at Johns Hopkins.
 In 1914-40 Professor of Greek at Ohio State University in Columbus.
 Emeritus 1940.
-Married in 1898 with Irene Johnson.
+Married 1898 Irene Johnson.
 Wrote on Homer and the Veda, best known of his studies on Homeric text tradition.

 Publications: Diss.
 The Participle in Hesiod. c.
 50 p.
 MS. 1896.

 – “The Relation of the Vedic Forms of the Dual”, JAOS 23, 1902, 318-324; “The Çāntikalpa of the Atharva-Veda”, TAPA 35, 1904, 77–127.; “The Recension of Cāṇakya used by Galanos”, Bloomfield Vol. 1920, 49-79; four articles in the E.R.E.

 – Edited with J. v.
 Negelein: The Pariśiṣṭas of the Atharvaveda.
 1:1-3.
 Text and Apparatus.
 24+650 p.
 Lp.
 1909-10.

 – Edited: “The Çāntikalpa of the Atharvaveda”, JAOS 33, 1913, 265-278.